Curvature pinching estimate under the Laplacian G_{2} flow: Introduction

-For more details about Laplacian flow on some special $7$-manifolds, Laplacian solitons and other flows on $G_{2}$-structures, see \cite{Bryant-Xu 2011,Chen Shi-estimates,Fer-fin 2016,Fine-Yao 2018,Fino 2021,Grigorian-2013,Grigorian-2016,Huang-wang-yao 2018,KL 2021,local curvature of G2,Lin-2013,Lotay-Wei Shi-estimate,L-W 2019,L-W 2019 2,Lotay 2022,Nico 2022,Weiss-Witt 2012,Weiss-Witt 2012b}.
+For more details about Laplacian flow on some special $7$-manifolds, Laplacian solitons and other flows on $G_{2}$-structures, see \cite{Bryant-Xu 2011, Chen Shi-estimates, Fer-fin 2016, Fine-Yao 2018, Fino 2021, Grigorian-2013, Grigorian-2016, Huang-wang-yao 2018, KL 2021, LLX25,local curvature of G2, Lin-2013, Lotay-Wei Shi-estimate, L-W 2019, L-W 2019 2, Lotay 2022, Nico 2022, Weiss-Witt 2012, Weiss-Witt 2012b}.

 The stationary points of the Laplacian flow $\eqref{The closed Laplacian flow}$ are harmonic $\varphi$, which on a compact manifold are the torsion-free $G_{2}$-structure.
 Hence the long time behaviour of the flow is an important topic.
 In \cite{Bryant-Xu 2011}, applying De Turck's trick and Hamilton's Nash-Moser inverse function theorem, Bryant and Xu proved the short time existence for $\eqref{The closed Laplacian flow}$.
 In 2017, Lotay and Wei \cite{Lotay-Wei Shi-estimate} proved the long time existence for the Laplacian $G_{2}$ flow $\eqref{The closed Laplacian flow}$ under bounded Riemann curvature or Ricci curvature.
-The second author \cite{local curvature of G2} gave another proof that the Laplacian $G_{2}$ flow $\eqref{The closed Laplacian flow}$ will exist as long as the Ricci curvature remains bounded via local curvature estimates in 2021.
+In 2021, the second author \cite{local curvature of G2} gave {an alternative proof via local curvature estimates, showing that the flow persists as long as the Ricci curvature remains bounded.}